 The rapidly changing world demands that organisations adapt quickly, and software plays a crucial role in this evolution.
 However, traditional methods often lead to growing unnecessary complexity, increased difficulty in system evolution, and a rising cost of change, ultimately putting pressure on the people involved.

 In this Intentional Organizations workshop with João Rosa and Trond Hjorteland, you will explore first-hand, through real-world simulations, what is the experience of creating a sensible organization design that allows teams to self-manage and optimizes the use of technology.

 By integrating principles from open sociotechnical systems theory, Domain-Driven Design, Wardley Maps, and Team Topologies, we will explore the organisation’s environment, identify sensible boundaries for teams and architecture, and generate options for the evolution of the sociotechnical system.

-This hands-on, interactive workshop will equip you with the knowledge and tools to create more adaptive, resilient organisations and software systems.
+This simulation workshop will equip you with the knowledge and tools to create more adaptive, resilient organizations and software systems.

 In this workshop, participants will join a journey on how to scan the environment, look at the company’s current capabilities, and generate options to keep, evolve, and be a sustainable company where people are happy to work.

 The workshop targets folks who are involved in decisions about architecture (business, product and/or IT).

 The learnings are more effective when people already have some experience in the industry, and are eager to learn how to jointly optimise their organisation’s social and technical aspects.

 - (Senior) Software engineers/Testers/Operations

 In more generic terms, the target is companies that believe in their own employees and want them to be engaged in work and be happy workers.
 And they are ready to participate in the design, whatever that is, even if it’s the strategy or down to the team level.
 These must be companies that trust their employees.